molevol-ub/bitacora/README.md

 ##### Notes on BITACORA output

 The proteins identified with BITACORA can be used either for further prospective analyses or to facilitate a more curated annotation using genome annotation editors (such as Apollo).
 In the first case, it is recommended to perform some validation of the newly identified proteins, especially when using the close proximity algorithm.
 It is important to determine if gene models need to be split or joined (i.e., if the parameter MAXINTRON needs to be modified).
 For highly divergent gene families, we also recommend using the parameter BLASTPHMMER=T in order to identify distant homologs.
-In addition, it would be also useful to build an MSA, constructing a tree of the gene family including members of other closely related species, or checking for characteristic structural features of the protein (i.e. the presence of transmembrane domains, signal peptides, etc.).
+In addition, we provide some scripts in Tools to cluster highly similar sequences or discard small protein fragments in order to obtain a curated set of annotations for a gene family (i.e. clustering isoforms and putative genome assembly artifacts as duplicated scaffolds that would provide an erroneous estimation of the number of genes).
+Moreover, it would be also useful to build an MSA, constructing a tree of the gene family including members of other closely related species, or checking for characteristic structural features of the protein (i.e. the presence of transmembrane domains, signal peptides, etc.).
 See Vizueta et al. (2018) for some examples.
+Finally, the output annotations can be classified as complete or partial genes based on the average length of the gene family domain using the script provided in Tools (get_genes_partial_pseudo.pl).

 In the second case, BITACORA is also designed to facilitate the annotation of the generated gene models in editors as Apollo.
 The specific files that can be used for this purpose are (see an example in Documentation/example_Apollo.png):
 -	Original GFF3